 The Company continues to hire regardless of nationality.
-As of October 2023, the Company employs 13 non-Japanese employees, and as we expand our business domain and create opportunities for new business outside Japan, we will continue to increase the number of human resources who can play an active role globally, regardless of whether they are new graduates or midcareer hires.
-In addition, at business sites outside Japan, (particularly those operating under the Company's operatorship), we appoint locally employed staff to core positions.
+As of February 2024, the Company employs 13 non-Japanese employees, and as we expand our business domain and create opportunities for new business outside Japan, we continue to increase the number of human resources who can play an active role globally, regardless of whether they are new graduates or midcareer hires.
+Specifically, we conducted a questionnaire to assess issues faced by foreign employees, along with interviews with those who wanted them, feedback to superiors, and hearings on issues.
+By holding round-table discussions with foreign employees in our Company and communicating the content through our Group in-house bulletins, we make all employees aware of the activities of our global human resources and internally raise awareness of the importance of creating workplace environments in which everyone can play active roles.
+In addition, we are working to increase opportunities to appoint foreign employees to core posts, including appointing locally-employed staff to key positions at business sites outside Japan, (particularly those operating under the Company's operatorship).